chrisgrieser/nvim-kickstart-python/README.md

 <!-- vale Google.FirstPerson = NO -->

 ## Contributions
-Though I experienced with nvim, I am actually pretty new to python.
+Though I am experienced with nvim, I am quite new to python.
 So if I missed something important, contributions are welcome.

 ## About me
 __About Me__